jaay4/PoE2-Filter/README.md

 ## There is now a "Endgame" strict filter you can see by the file name, differences are listed below

+Changes Made
+- Fixed Greater Jewellers Orb on Both filters to be in T2 and not t1

 Endgame Filter
 - Stricter rare filtering (specific expert bases only showing).
 - Removed Rare Belts from rare filtering